Did you know that job costing can create an epic increase in your gross profits?

 2. Use Job Costing To Locate and Charge for Lost or Invisible Costs

-When you continually enter and monitor costs for individual jobs, you’ll be able to see every outlay (payroll, burden, materials, contractor, and other costs) related to that job.
+Job costing means you can see every outlay (payroll, burden, materials, contractor, and other costs) related to a job.
 Why is that important?

-You should be invoicing your customers for the costs you incur to do their projects.
-If you don’t have a system that shows the costs assigned to a job, by job code, it’s very easy to make invoicing mistakes!
+If you DON’T have a system that shows the costs assigned to each job (by cost code), it’s very easy to make invoicing mistakes!

 -

-This means that you end up eating not only the $700 cost, but you lose the $233 markup as well.
-In other words, that “invisible” cost just took $933 directly out of your pocket!
+You end up eating not only the $700 cost but you lose the $233 markup as well.

 When you find this type of mistake after it’s too late to fix, you might even reflect on, “What could that missing money have meant to my family?“